lardemua/atom/atom_examples/jcpbbot/README.md

 ## Configuring the calibration

 This is the [config.yml](https://github.com/lardemua/atom/blob/noetic-devel/atom_examples/jcpbbot/jcpbbot_calibration/calibration/config.yml) that we wrote to define the calibration.
 There is a single sensor to be calibrated, named **rgb_hand**.
 The pattern is a charuco marker.
+Notice that we are using the **train_with_noise.bag** bagfile.

 To configure run: